Bill Bridges (basketball): Philadelphia 76ers, Los Angeles Lakers, Golden State Warriors

 Bridges averaged 13.2 points and 13.5 rebounds per game in 64 games with the 76ers.
 He was 10th in the league in rebounding average, just above Lucas.
 The 76ers traded Bridges and Mel Counts to the Los Angeles Lakers 10 games into the 1972-73 season, for John Q. Trapp and LeRoy Ellis.
 The Sixers went on to a 9–73 won–loss record that season, the worst in NBA history.
 In Los Angeles, Bridges was reunited with Chamberlain and joined a team that went 60–22 during the season and reached the NBA Finals.
 Bridges averaged nearly 35 minutes, 10 points and 11 rebounds per game for the Lakers during the regular season, and nine points and 10.6 rebounds per game in his first NBA finals, where the Lakers lost to the New York Knicks.

 The 1972-73 season was the first time in seven years that Bridges was not among the NBA's top-10 players in rebounding average.
 Bridges averaged not quite 28 minutes per game during the 1973-74 Lakers' season, his lowest average minutes played in 10 years.
 Happy Hairston had become the team's starting power forward over Bridges.
 Bridges average rebounds per game fell below 10 for the first time in nine years.

 Bridges played in only 17 games for the Lakers during the 1974-75 season.
 He had knee problems and was released, but then signed as a free agent at 36-years old with the Golden State Warriors, just before the roster change deadline in February 1975.
 The Warriors finished the regular season 48–34, and went on to win the NBA Championship in a four-game sweep of the Washington Bullets, after defeating the Seattle SuperSonics 4–2 in the Western Conference Semifinals and the Chicago Bulls 4–3 in the Western Conference Finals.
 In game 6 against the Bulls, on the verge of elimination, Bridges played a key role in leading the Warriors to victory with 11 rebounds in 28 minutes as a reserve forward.

-This was Bridges last season in the NBA.
+In the 1975 NBA Finals against Washington, Bridges logged in 31 combined minutes, scoring four total points with seven rebounds; in the decisive Game 4, he recorded two points in the 96-95 victory.
+It was the last game played by Bridges in the NBA.